ServerlessOpsIO/serverlessops-workshops/01-up-and-running/03-build-new-service/README.md

 </details>

 #### Update handlers/request_ride.py
-Update the fuynction so that it sends the ride response returned to the client to wild-rydes-ride-record as well.
+Update the function so that it sends the ride response returned to the client to _wild-rydes-ride-record_ as well.

 <details>
 <summary><strong>Answer</strong></summary>